 The hummingbird’s superior flying skills also make these birds fearless in competition.
 If a hummingbird sees another bird in its territory, it will boldly challenge the intruder, knowing that it can outmaneuver any of its opponents in flight.
 Hummingbirds are aggressive enough to challenge birds much larger than themselves, such as jays, crows, or even hawks !
 Who knew such a small creature could pack that much punch?

 Watching these birds fly around is already quite the show, but what adds to the spectacle is their colorful plumage, or feathers.
 Hummingbirds come in a wide variety of bright colors, especially male hummingbirds.
-Males use their vibrant, flashy plumage to attract females.
+Males use their vibrant, flashy plumage and fancy flight patterns to attract females.
 If you’d like to see these birds in action and you live in North or South America (the only continents hummingbirds inhabit), you can attract them right to your backyard!
 Check out this link to learn what you can do to bring hummingbirds to your yard for a visit.

 Despite their small size, hummingbirds are a wonder to behold.
 From their fantastic flight patterns to their bright jewel colors, hummingbirds are both fun to watch as well as important pollinators of our garden flowers and wild plants.
 Now that’s a lot of good coming from some pretty small packages!